rach7777/monax-may/content/blog/2019/2019-04-10-monax-and-auditchain-announce-partnership-integrate-dynamic-legal-contracts-to-dcarp-assurance-disclosure-platform-press-release.md

 # Pretty normal stuff
 date:      2019-04-10T00:00:00Z
-title:     "Press Release - Auditchain Partners with Monax to Integrate Dynamic Legal Contracts into DCARPE Assurance & Disclosure Platform"
+title:     "Press Release - Auditchain Partners with Monax"
 author:    "Rachel Davidson, senior marketing associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog